-Data Scientist in 10 Weeks includes all the things I've had to learn over the past 5 years of becoming and working as a Data Scientist, and it's what I teach to more than 9,000 of my students across different platforms.
+Data Scientist in 10 Weeks includes all the things I've had to learn over the past 5 years of becoming and working as a Data Scientist, and its components are what I teach to more than 15,000 students across different platforms.

 It’s 100% normal to be feeling this way when you’re about to make a big decision that will change your life forever.

 We all have that little voice in our head that doesn’t like change, and it wants to keep things the way they are.